 - The USB hub is not supplied with enough power.

 Compared with external hard drive not showing up, this "randomly disconnecting" issue is worse as it could make your external hard drive dead completely, you will not be able to open this drive nor access files on this drive at that time.
 So, no matter what the reason is, you need to recover your files from this drive as soon as possible, and stop the external hard drive from disconnecting and reconnecting right now!

-How to recover data from the corrupted/unrecognized external hard drives?
+How to recover lost data from the corrupted/unrecognized external hard drives?

-When an external hard drive is showing up but later disappears/disconnects randomly, the most urgent thing, in this case, is to recover data from this external hard drive as soon as possible.
+When an external hard drive is showing up but later disappears/disconnects randomly, the most urgent thing, in this case, is to recover lost data from this external hard drive as soon as possible.
 Because constant disconnection and reconnection will damage your external hard drive and make this hard drive inaccessible possibly.
 So, you'd better recover your files from this external hard drive in no time before the "disconnecting" thing destroys your drive completely someday.

-Then, how can you recover data from the hard drive in this case?
+Then, how can you recover lost data from the hard drive in this case?
 Actually, all you need is professional hard drive data recovery software. for example, iBoysoft Data Recovery.

 iBoysoft Data Recovery is a professional file recovery tool.
 It can recover photos, documents, emails, etc. when an external hard drive keeps disconnecting and the drive becomes corrupted.
-Moreover, this free data recovery software can recover data from formatted, inaccessible, corrupted, RAW, unreadable, unmountable external hard drives.
+Moreover, this free data recovery software can recover lost data from formatted, inaccessible, corrupted, RAW, unreadable, unmountable external hard drives.
 With this useful program, hard drive data recovery and SD card data recovery, as well as USB flash drives and CF card recovery, etc. are possible for both Mac and Windows users.

 Supported Windows operating system: Windows 10/8/7/Vista/XP and Windows Server 2019/2016/2012/2008/2003

 Supported Mac operating system: macOS Big Sur (11), Catalina (10.15), macOS 10.14 (Mojave), macOS 10.13 (High Sierra), macOS 10.12 (Sierra) and Mac OS X 10.11 (El Capitan), 10.10 (Yosemite), 10.9 (Mavericks), 10.8 (Mountain Lion), 10.7 (Lion)

-Take windows computer as an example to recover data form external hard drives here:
+Take windows computer as an example to recover lost data form external hard drives here: